igorvazz/text-summarization-api/README.md

-# Test-Driven Development of a text summarized service with FastAPI and Docker
+# Test-Driven Development of a text summarization service with FastAPI and Docker

 an asynchronous text summarization API with Test-Driven Development